Before replacing team players, rotate their roles

 Research shows that organizations that adopt roles enable the rotation of leadership within a team, which in turn facilitates the development of the group.
 Birds have a structured and well-designed airborne hierarchy — the one flying at the front commands the rest.
 However, the leadership role changes several times throughout one flight.
-Everyone has the responsibility and ability to lead — rotating roles gives people the opportunity to step up.
+Everyone has the responsibility and ability to lead — rotating roles allows people to step up.

 4. Amplifies team perspectives

 Group thinking usually occurs when roles are rigid — people override realistic appraisal of alternative courses of action.
 Groupthink causes people to follow the leader or experts unquestioningly, sometimes without realizing it.
 Diversity in thinking is critical for a team to become more innovative.
-Invite everyone to bring their entire-self to work, not just the aspects needed for one role.
+Invite everyone to bring their entire self to work, not just the aspects needed for one role.
 Sports, hobbies, travel, etc. — everything that people experience ‘outside of the office’ is an untapped source of inspiration.